-Repetition and Intuition are the key factors behind my music.
-The guitar is an organic sound source that uses looping technology and treatment to build soundscapes.
+Repetition and Intuition are the key factors behind my music, which places dynamics & timbre high up the list.
+I see the guitar as an organic sound source that uses looping technology and laptop treatment to build moods & soundscapes.
 My pieces are born, evolve and die away.

 I’ve started a Bandcamp page. so you can download & listen to tracks there, as well on my audio page

 Adios Al Futuro (goodbye to the future) is the second album by Das Rad – the Sheffield-based trio of myself, Martin Archer & Steve Dinsdale.
 (RAD, geddit?)

 Ou self-titled debut album on Discus records attracted some rave reviews, neatly summarised by “they seem to encapsulate and deconstruct the entire history of British avant-rock in one fell swoop”.
 Their new offering “expands and refines their sound, featuring a combination of composed and improvised music, bringing together the personalities of the musicians”.

 The album was released this weekend and if you’re lucky, you’ll get a free “Das Rad Magic Cube” – a chance to practice origami while enjoying the music.
 There’s a possible accusation of bias, but we recommend you invest in both!